ISBN

 Bristol University PressISBN

-Bristol University PressThis book offers a unique perspective on contemporary France by focusing on racial diversity, race and racism as central features of French society and identity.
+Bristol University PressThis book offers a unique perspective on contemporary France by focusing on racial diversity, race, and racism as central features of French society and identity.

 Drawing from American sociological frameworks, this outstanding study presents a new way of thinking in the study of racial identity politics in today’s France.

-1. General Introduction
+1. Introduction

-2. Race and Racism: Framing The Debate
+2. Race and Racism: Framing the Debate

 4. Counting Racial Diversity: Naming and Numbering

-6. Islam and The République
+6. Islam and the Republic

-7. Re-Thinking Integration and Racial Identity: Beyond The French Exception
+7. Rethinking Integration and Racial Identity: Beyond the French Exception